MinicMilica/README/README.md

 5.

 ## About The Project
 This application is created because of easier passenger records.
 It contains tools for creating, deleteing and updateing passengers profiles.
-Profiles have basic informations about passenger such as: first name, last name, passport ID and email address.
+Profiles have basic informations about passenger
+*first name
+*last name
+*passport ID
+*email address

 #### headling 4